-Resolution in a mobile is the number of pixels that are across the screen is to number of pixels that are downwards.
-For instance, first iPhone had resolution of 320x480, with 320 pixels across and 480 pixels down.
-Some of the latest mobiles have the same resolution to that of a high definition TV, 1920x1080, separate sets of red, green and blue lights, all present in a 5 inch screen.
+Resolution in mobile is the number of pixels that are across the screen is to a number of pixels that are downwards.
+For instance, the first iPhone had a resolution of 320x480, with 320 pixels across and 480 pixels down.
+Some of the latest mobiles have the same resolution to that of a high definition TV, 1920x1080, separate sets of red, green and blue lights, all present in a 5-inch screen.

 We have already covered pixels, density, screen size, and resolutions.
-Now, let’s us understand how images are drawn, but for that, you must know points and Density-independent pixels (DPs) first.
+Now, let us understand how images are drawn, but for that, you must know points and Density-independent pixels (DPs) first.

 Points (for iPhone)

 In order to understand a point, let us start from the beginning of the history of the iPhone.
 The first iPhone initially had a screen resolution of 320x480.
 Then as time passed and iPhone 4 made its way, there came Retina screen.
 It was this Retina screen that doubled the DPI that too with the same screen size; so, now the number of pixels that adjusted in the same space had quadrupled, that is, twice across and twice down in number.
 Therefore, the resolution of the first Retina iPhone was 640x960 pixels.
 However, for this higher density phone, all the old graphics had to be drawn according to similar proportions.